GLab/glab.github.io/join.md

 Testbed resources can only be used under the terms and conditions of the [acceptable use policy](../aup).

 Please also join the [users mailing list](http://lists.uni-kl.de/tomato-lab/info/users).
-This list will be used for all announcenments and can also be used to get help from uther users.
+This list will be used for all announcenments and can also be used to get help from other users.

 <p class="text-center"><a href="https://master.tomato-lab.org/account/register" class="btn btn-primary btn-lg" role="button">Join as User</a></p>